Sky Glass release date, price, specs and Dolby Atmos

-For the first time in its 31 year history, Sky TV now actually has a television set of its own.
-Sky Glass is the satellite broadcaster’s first foray into display hardware, bringing the best of its Sky Q set-top box platform to an all-in-one TV set.
+For the first time in its 31-year history, Sky TV has a television set of its own.
+Sky Glass is the satellite broadcaster’s first foray into display hardware, bringing the best of its Sky Q set-top box platform to an all-in-one TV.

 Sky Glass comes in 43, 55 and 65-inch sizes, and makes use of QLED panel technology.
-Sky Glass pulls together local content, streaming services and Sky's own TV over Wi-Fi, which means you no longer have to have a satellite dish installed.
+Sky Glass pulls together local content, streaming services and Sky's own TV services over Wi-Fi, which means you no longer need a satellite dish.

 Sky Glass TVs also feature 4K Quantum Dot technology, 10-bit Dolby Vision HDR and even a Dolby Atmos soundbar built in.
-Even better, Sky's engineers will set the TV up for you upon delivery, making this a complete cinema in a box.
-With just one wire, it promises to be one of the easiest TVs to set up, squeezing the soundbar and Sky Q box inside the TV itself.
+Even better, Sky's engineers will set up the TV for you upon delivery, making this a complete home cinema in a box.
+With just one wire, it promises to be one of the easiest TVs to set up, with the soundbar and Sky Q box built into the set.

 Mounting it should be pretty easy thanks to its flat back, while the anodised aluminium casing can be bought in five different colours, with a selection of custom facias to magnetically clip to the front.
 A backlit remote with matching colour schemes is also available.

 As ever with Sky’s home products, you can also record live TV and boxset programming directly to Sky Glass’s built-in recordings hard drive.
-You also have the ability to stream recordings from Sky Glass to mobile devices around your home through Sky’s accompanying mobile apps, letting you carry on watching whether you're on the toilet or in bed.
+You also have the ability to stream recordings from Sky Glass to mobile devices around your home through Sky’s accompanying mobile apps, letting you carry on watching whether you're in the bathroom or in bed.

 Sky Glass price: what does it cost?